-The Texas Workforce Commission (Commission) proposes an amendment to §809.1, concerning child care services.
-Concurrent with this amendment is the withdrawal of the amendment to §809.1 as proposed in the September 24, 1999, issue of the Texas Register (24 TexReg 8145).
+The Texas Workforce Commission (Commission) adopts an amendment to §809.1 concerning child care services, without changes to the proposed text as published in the November 5, 1999, issue of the Texas Register (24 TexReg 9817).

-The purpose of the amendment is to modify the language in §809.1(c) to incorporate an implementation date of December 1, 1999 for §809.62(a)(1).
-The Commission's intent is that the new implementation date provides the local workforce development boards (boards) and their respective child care contractors (contractors) with the necessary time to fully implement the automation systems and related programmatic changes necessary to facilitate payments directly to self-arranged providers.
+The purpose of the amendment is to modify the language in §809.1(c) to incorporate an implementation date of no later than December 1, 1999 for §809.62(a)(1).
+The Commission's intent is that the new implementation date provide the local workforce development boards (Boards) and their respective child care contractors (contractors) with the necessary time to fully implement the automation systems and related programmatic changes necessary to facilitate payments directly to self-arranged providers.

-Background.
-On February 11, 1999, the Commission published the adopted child care rules in the Texas Register (24 TexReg 826).
-Specifically, \$809.1 provided that the boards would be required to implement the new rules on September 1, 1999.
-The Child Care Development Fund (CCDF) regulations require that parents have the ability to select self-arranged providers pursuant to 45 CFR 98.30.
-The Commission firmly believes in parents exercising parental choice among the full range of child care providers, including self-arranged child care providers, and parent responsibility in the selection.
-Self-arranged providers are of two types: (1) certain relatives: grandparents, greatgrandparents, aunts and uncles, and siblings if the sibling is over 18 and does not reside in the residence of the child and (2) certain entities: typically licensed centers and registered family homes that, in the past, chose not to engage in a contract directly with the contractor for the delivery of child care services, but chose to be paid directly by the parents.
+Background: On February 11, 1999, the Commission published the adopted child care rules in the Texas Register (24 TexReg 826).
+Specifically, §809.1 provided that Boards would be required to implement the new rules on September 1, 1999.

+The Child Care and Development Fund (CCDF) regulations require that parents have the ability to select self-arranged providers pursuant to 45 CFR 98.30.
+The Commission firmly believes in parents exercising parental choice among the full range of child care providers, including self-arranged child care providers, and in parent responsibility in the selection.
+Self-arranged providers are of two types: (1) certain relatives: grandparents, great-grandparents, aunts and uncles, and siblings if the sibling is over 18 and does not reside in the residence of the child, and (2) certain entities: typically licensed centers and registered family homes that, in the past, chose not to engage in a contract directly with the contractor for the delivery of child care services, but chose to be paid directly by the parents.
 The self-arranged providers are typically sought by parents to meet the need for nontraditional hours of child care, including weekends, evenings and night shifts.
 The self-arranged providers are also typically sought by parents in rural or remote locations.

 In an effort to reduce fraud, the Commission adopted a change to the payment method for self-arranged care.
 In the past, parents were paid directly for the self-arranged care and the parents were charged with making the payment to the self-arranged providers for the child care services rendered.
-Effective February 11, 1999 for implementation on September 1, 1999, boards and contractors are required to pay all providers of child care directly, including self-arranged providers.
-Several boards and contractors have requested additional time to fully implement the automation and programmatic changes necessary to pay self-arranged providers directly as specified in §809.62(a)(1) for several reasons.
-As an example, one contractor in one board area has indicated that more than 1,400 self-arranged providers and 3,100 self-arranged children are impacted in that area alone.
-The boards and contractors also have indicated that it is anticipated that some families and providers will choose to stop utilizing self-arrangement because of concerns over the payment method.
-For these reasons, several contractors and boards expressed that they are not able to fully implement the necessary automation changes by September 1, 1999.
+Effective February 11, 1999 for implementation on September 1, 1999, Boards and contractors are required to pay all providers of child care directly, including self-arranged providers.

+Several Boards and contractors have requested additional time to fully implement the automation and programmatic changes necessary to pay self-arranged providers directly as specified in §809.62(a)(1) for several reasons.
+As an example, one contractor in one Board area has indicated that more than 1,400 self-arranged providers and 3,100 self-arranged children are impacted in that area alone.
+Boards and contractors also have indicated that it is anticipated that some families and providers will choose to stop utilizing self-arrangement because of concerns over the payment method.
+For these reasons, several contractors and Boards expressed that they were not able to fully implement the necessary automation changes by September 1, 1999.